iqtree/iqtree.github.io/doc/Concordance-Factor.md

 If you use this feature please cite:

-__Minh B.Q., Hahn M.W., Lanfear R.__ (2020) New methods to calculate concordance factors for phylogenomic datasets. _Molecular Biology and Evolution_, in press. <https://doi.org/10.1093/molbev/msaa106>
+__Minh B.Q., Hahn M.W., Lanfear R.__ (2020) New methods to calculate concordance factors for phylogenomic datasets. _Molecular Biology and Evolution_, 37:2727–2733. <https://doi.org/10.1093/molbev/msaa106>

 >**NOTE**: For this feature please use IQ-TREE version 2!